Docs

 verify() — JavaScript API

-For more control, use the verify() function from the npm package.
-It opens a modal, handles the entire flow, and returns a promise.
+For approved private-preview integrations, verify() opens a modal, handles the entire flow, and returns a promise.

 import { verify } from "@stile/widget";